abhisheknaik96/abhisheknaik96.github.io/_posts/2025-07-20-LagrangePoints.md

     Iteration 19: start=1515354619.7509766, end=1515355001.2207031, delta=190.73486328125
 ```

-Numerical estimates show that L1 is approximately $$1.51535 * 10^9$$m or roughly 1.5 million km from Earth.
+Our numerical estimates show that L1 is approximately $$1.51535 * 10^9$$m or roughly 1.5 million km from Earth.

 It matches the approximate solution on Wikipedia, good.

 Same story with L2.